matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 * ARIMA: Autoregressive integrated moving average.
 * LSTM: Long short-term memory.

+## 25: Workflow Pipeline

+Rather than one monolithic process that does the entire data gathering, transforming, training, testing, production, etc, split these out into individual containerized steps.
+This enables collaboration, make the whole process more reliable, and enables some of the other design patterns.

+## 26: Feature Store

+Also known as feature engineering.
+Raw data can come from many different sources and processed by different people.
+Store and process the raw data in an organized way.
+Prevents training-serving skew.

+For inference, store data with low latency, e.g. Cassandra or Redis.
+For training, need high throughput such as Hive or BigQuery.

+Proposes open-source project Feast that does this.

+## 27: Model Versioning

+Provide newer models as a different version with a different URL.
+Typically only provide a new version if there is an API change, not for incremental improvements in inference performance.

 ## Notes on running *.ipynb files on google colab

 Very few of the design pattern *.pynb files ran "out of the box" for me.